 iOS 7 Beta 3 seeded

 Apple today seeded iOS 7 Beta 3 for developers.
 The update size under OTA shows 214MB for iPhone 5.
 The Beta 3 changelog appears to have many fixes from earlier versions.
-Overall, they have improved font readability and done minor cosmetic changes whenever needed.
+Overall, they have improved font readability and done minor cosmetic changes when needed.

 iOS 7 Beta 4 Seeded

 After a postponed schedule due to security breach in Apple’s Developers portal – the company has finally seeded iOS 7 Beta 4 for developers.
 Its about 280MB for iPhone 5.
-I am downloading it right now.. will post more details soon.
+I am downloading it now.. will post more details soon.
 I just expect they have fixed major bugs in Contacts app, Wallpaper vanishing bug and many others in this update.
 They better do – hehe

 iOS 7 Beta 5 Seeded (Delayed update here)